PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: PubTables-v2

-The PubTables-1M dataset came in two collections: one that paired full-page images with table bounding box annotations for TD, and another pairing cropped table images with full table structure bounding box annotations for TSR.
-In PubTables-v2, we introduce three new collections, each with unique characteristics compared to those in PubTables-1M.
-Rather than each collection focusing on one specific task, each is organized instead around the amount of document context provided for tables.
-These different collections are: 1) cropped tables, 2) single pages, and 3) full documents.
+PubTables-1M came in two collections: one with pages annotated for the TD task, and another with cropped table images annotated for TSR.
+In PubTables-v2, we no longer decompose the table extraction problem into separate subtasks.
+Rather, we consider end-to-end TE in different contexts.
+By \emph{context} we mean how much of the surrounding source document is provided along with the table.
+These different collections, each of which corresponds to a unique table context, are: 1) Cropped Tables, 2) Single Pages, and 3) Full Documents.
 A detailed breakdown of the number of examples and tables in each collection is given in \cref{tab:pubtables-v2_breakdown}.

-Addressing table extraction from each of these different contexts allows us to explore the unique challenges in each.
-Although there are differences, each collection has the following in common: \begin{itemize} \item Each contains high-resolution images rendered from PDF documents, intended as input. \item For each image, all the words in the image, along with their bounding boxes, are extracted from the original PDF document and available as additional input. \item Every table appearing in the input images is annotated with its bounding box location(s), its table structure, and the text content for every one of its cells, intended for use as ground truth output. \end{itemize}
+Addressing TE from each of these different contexts allows us to explore the unique challenges in each.
+While the tables in each collection intentionally have unique characteristics that we detail in the following sections, each collection has the following in common: 1) each contains high-resolution images rendered from PDF documents; 2) for each image, all the words in the image, along with their bounding boxes, are extracted from the original PDF document and included as additional potential input; and 3) every table appearing in the input images is annotated with its bounding box location(s), its table structure, and the text content for every one of its cells, annotated in multiple formats and intended for use as ground truth output.
 It is worth noting that each collection has the potential to support multiple fine-grained tasks within table extraction.
 In the following sub-sections, we describe each collection in more detail.

-\subsection{Cropped Tables}
+\subsubsection{Cropped Tables}

-Like PubTables-1M, PubTables-v2 contains a collection of cropped tables for the TSR task in isolation.
+Like PubTables-1M, PubTables-v2 contains a collection of cropped tables for TE, corresponding to the traditional TSR task.
 In PubTables-1M, the most common table length is 7 rows, nearly 50\% of tables have 10 rows or fewer, and nearly 80\% of tables have 7 columns or fewer.
-In contrast, in PubTables-v2, we focus exclusively on long tables (which we define as having 30 rows or more) and wide tables (which we define as having 12 columns or more), for this task.
-These tables are much more challenging for TE.
+To explore more challenging scenarios, in PubTables-v2 we focus exclusively on long tables (which we define as having 30 rows or more) and wide tables (which we define as having 12 columns or more), for this task.